Categories

 Practically perfect

 It’s movies like The Train that make me realize what’s lost with CGI.
 I’m not a technophobe by any stretch, and I don’t necessarily think that practical is inherently better than digital.
-But I would probably say that good practical effects are better than good digital effects, and I’m not sure I’ve ever seen a movie where that’s on better display than The Train, directed by John Frankenheimer.
+But I would probably say that good practical effects are better than good digital effects, and it’s rare to see this on better display than The Train, directed by John Frankenheimer.

 The film is loosely based on a true story in which the French resistance used clever train maneuvers to prevent Germans from stealing priceless art leading up to the liberation of Paris in World War II.
 The specifics are, of course, highly dramatized.
 But the core dynamic is a fascinating one with a very unusual dramatic thrust.